Wunkolo/qreverse/README.md

 ![](/images/Swap32.gif)

 and this of course can be expanded into a 64-bit `bswap` on a 64-bit architecture allowing for even larger chunks to be reversed at once.
-Once again, first exhaust as many 8-byte swaps, as possible, then do the 4-byte swaps, then the two-2byte swaps, and finally fallback onto the serial 1-byte swaps if we have to:
+Once again, first exhaust as many 8-byte swaps, as possible, then do the 4-byte swaps, then the two-2byte swaps, and finally fallback onto the serial 1-byte swaps if need be:

 ![](/images/Swap64.gif)